softwaregroup-bg/ut-front/README.md

 }
 ```

-after we receive the response action following objject will be resolved in promise and dispached to redux store:
+after we receive the response action following object will be resolved in promise and dispached to redux store:

 ```javascript
 {